Based on high demand, YW Boston now offers one-time workshops to organizations interested in advancing their diversity, equity, and inclusion efforts.

-Workshops can be tailored to groups ranging from 20 to 200 participants.
+In-person workshops can be tailored to groups ranging from 20-200 participants.
+Virtual workshops can accommodate up to 50 participants.
 Depending on the size and composition of the organization, we might recommend breaking up into smaller groups.
 Workshops can be run in succession so your entire staff can participate.

 What is the duration of a workshop?

-The ideal length for a workshop is 3 hours.
-Duration can be tailored to a minimum of 1 hour.
-Workshops are provided as on-site in-person sessions.
+The ideal length for an in-person workshop is three hours.
+The ideal length for a virtual workshop is two hours.
+The duration of some workshops can be tailored to a minimum of 1 hour.
+Workshops can be provided as on-site in-person sessions as well as online.